Q. Will budget cuts occur across the board?

 Q: Will the number of faculty and staff be reduced?

 A: The total number of employees should not see much fluctuation.
 However, it is anticipated that some of the vacant positions could be eliminated as part of the budget adjustment process.
 Hiring decisions must be made strategically.
-For academic-related vacant positions, any request to fill them must be approved the respective dean in consultation with the provost.
+For academic-related vacant positions, any request to fill them must be approved by the respective dean in consultation with the provost.
 For any administrative positions, they must receive approval from the appropriate vice president.
 Any position with a proposed salary greater than $100,000 must receive an additional approval from President Dunn.

 Q: Will the budget cuts impact research and scholarly activity?